chfrank-cgn/Rancher/aks-cluster/elastic/README.md

 > These steps are aimed at rapid setup and teardown!
 > The deployments are neither highly available nor do they offer persistence

+## Kube State Metrics

+To support metricbeat we will install kube-state-metrics:

+- `20-roles.yaml` has the service account and role bindings
+- `22-deployment.yaml` has the actual deployment

 ## Prometheus

 The first piece of software we'll install is Elasticsearch: